Case study · Solo founder · 2026

 Daily allowance as the core abstraction

 The daily allowance lets users skip tracking every transaction.
-It acts as a "fixed expense" for daily stuff like groceries or snacks.
+It acts as a fixed expense for daily stuff like groceries or snacks.
 Users can set it to zero or adjust it globally from the Manage tab.
 Research on mental accounting shows that partitioning money into buckets improves follow through.
 A daily allowance is a practical bucket that makes spending constraints easier to respect.

-Result (What Shipped)
+Result

 - Live on the App Store.